dotnet/AspNetCore.Docs/aspnetcore/tutorials/build-a-blazor-app.md

    ::: moniker-end

    > [!NOTE]
-   > If using Visual Studio to create the `ToDoItem.cs` file and `ToDoItem` class, use either of the following approaches:
+   > If using Visual Studio to create the `TodoItem.cs` file and `TodoItem` class, use either of the following approaches:
    >
    > * Remove the namespace that Visual Studio generates for the class.
    > * Use the **Copy** button in the preceding code block and replace the entire contents of the file that Visual Studio generates.